 The University of Oulu holds the national responsibility to develop the highest education and research on Saami language and culture.

-Saami Language is primarily meant for native speakers of Saami and those who have a native speaker’s command of the Saami language.
-Students who do not speak Saami as their native language and who do not have a native speaker's command of the language improve their language competence by completing basic and subject studies in Saami as a foreign language (as applicable) when completing their major subject studies in Saami (as a native language).
+Saami Language is primarily meant for native speakers of Saami and those who have a fluent command of the Saami language.
+Students who do not speak Saami as their native language and who do not have a fluent command of the language improve their language competence by completing basic and subject studies in Saami as a foreign language (as applicable) when completing their major subject studies in Saami (as a native language).

 The study of the Saami language is a field of Humanities that teaches and conducts research in the structure and use of the language, spoken and written language, theoretical and practical language planning, and language variation and development.
 At the University of Oulu, focal areas are language structure and use.

 The Giellagas Institute offers two lines of study in Saami languages: Inari Saami and North Saami.
 Other subjects offered by the Giellagas Institute include North Saami as a Foreign Language and Saami Culture.

 Basic Studies 25 s p

 Students have a command of the key issues of grammar, spelling and norms of North Saami and are able to produce various kinds of texts.
 Students are able to describe the main features of word phonology, morphophonology and syntactic morphology of North Saami.
 Students actively extend their vocabularies and are able to pay informed attention to enriching their language.
 Students are also familiar with Saami literature.

 Intermediate Studies 45 sp

 Students have a command of Saami grammar and spelling and are able to maintain their skills independently.
 They extend their written and spoken use of Saami and are able to produce academic texts.
 They are also familiar with the main lines of development of the Saami language.
 Students improve their skills in lexicological work.